gabcg/notes/MSI Notes/MSI.md

 Velocities are coupled to temperature (the higher, the faster and viceversa).
 This doesn't mean that at a certain temperature all molecules have the same velocity: we observe that they correspond to a distribution: maybe some molecules are slower and others way faster, but most of them are at an average velocity (or closer to it).

-In the following image we observe how the maxwell distribution is for two samples at different temperatures:
+In the following image we observe how the Maxwell distribution is for two samples at different temperatures:

 * Each follows a different distribution.